CLARKTRY/PAPER-AI/README.md

 - Interested individuals are asked to identify their own team members to form a team.
 - Teams are invited to apply for a free 8-week virtual bootcamp where they will be paired with domain experts

-## Bootcamp & Mentorship

 ## Who Can Apply?

+Passionate in empowering low-resource communities?
+This competition is for you!

-We encourage students, innovators, researchers, and professionals from all disciplines.
-If you are passionate in empowering low-resource communities, this competition is for you.
+We also warmly welcome highschool students, university students, researchers, innovators, and professionals from all disciplines.

 ## Perks

 - Cash prizes for challenge winners
-- Skills training and development, networking
+- Skills training and development
+- Networking
 - Selected teams will receive mentorship from domain experts
 - Teams will be invited to an in-person judging/ celebration event where they demo their solutions live to a panel of judges.
 Winning teams will be awarded funding and support to scale their impact.

 ## Details for contestants

-1. Weekly bootcamps
+1. Virtual mentorships with domain experts and/or end-users recruited from marginalized communities
-2. In-person judging & closing cermony
+2. In-person judging & closing cermony will be held in Downtown Vancouver
-- Location: Downtown Vancouver

 ## Key dates: